 Eagle Pointe Golf Course

-If you’re a golf enthusiast, check out Eagle Pointe Golf Course located next to our campground.
+If you’re a golf enthusiast, check out Eagle Pointe Golf Course located 2 miles from our campground.
 This 6,700 yard, par 71 championship golf course features rolling hills, waterfalls and over 100 sand bunkers.
 They also have a driving range and putting greens.
 They have a PGA professional on staff.

 Sample over 40 varieties in Oliver Winery’s state-of-the-art tasting room, then enjoy a glass on the veranda.
 “Bright flavors and balance are the hallmarks of Oliver wine.”
 You can learn about the art of winemaking during a free weekend tour.